-5.1.2 Procedure
+5.1.2.
+Procedure

-A participant was seated in front of a computer screen in a sound-proof booth.
+Each participant was seated in front of a computer screen in a sound-proof booth.
 They were told that they would learn to pronounce words in an artificial language, and later be tested on their ability to recognize words from that language.
-They listened to and repeated aloud 32 randomly-chosen pattern-conforming stimuli 4 times over.
-After this training period, they proceeded to the testing phase during which they heard 32 randomly-chosen pairs of new stimuli (one pattern-conforming, one not) and tried to identify the one that was "a word in the language you were studying" by pressing a button on the screen corresponding to "word 1" or "word 2".
-If a participant gave fewer than 12 correct responses out of 32, 10 their data was discarded and they were replaced.
+They listened to and repeated aloud 32 randomly chosen pattern-conforming stimuli four times over.
+After this training period, they proceeded to the testing phase, during which they heard 32 randomly chosen pairs of new stimuli (one pattern-conforming, one not) and tried to identify the one that was "a word in the language you were studying" by pressing a button on the screen corresponding to "word 1" or "word 2."
+If a participant gave fewer than 10 correct responses out of 32,10 his or her data were discarded and he or she was replaced.
 After the experiment, participants filled out a questionnaire in which they were asked whether they noticed any patterns that helped them to complete the task.

-5.1.3 Participants
+5.1.3.
+Participants